ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

     indicate the property name.

-The response to a valid request is the same as for the property map (see [](#FullPropMapResponse)), except that it only includes the entities and properties requested by the client.
+The response to a valid request is the same as for the Property Map (see [](#FullPropMapResponse)), except that it only includes the entities and properties requested by the client.